 The United States Sailing and the International Association for Disabled Sailing has come together to co-create a manual that describes the development of safe and quality adaptive sailing programs.
 The objective of this manual is to encourage the community to build new sailing programs for individuals and disabilities.
 In the last few years, sailing has gauged attention as a popular sport and leisure activity.
 It has also developed into a method of therapy with several psychosocial benefits that have been proven.

 An experimental recreational sailing program was created by the Long Beach Memorial Rehabilitation Hospital, in Long Beach, California.
 It indicated the positive effects on the participants including boosting self-esteem.
-Therapeutic sailing facilitates healing and enhances wellbeing while improving the quality of life.
+Therapeutic sailing facilitates healing and enhances well being while improving the quality of life.
 This is a natural progression of adaptive sailing that is socially impactful and helps develop community partnerships.

 The foundation of occupational therapy is built on the base of mental well-being.
 Sailing therapy involved numerous criteria like daily living, leisure, work, play, sleep and rest, education and social participation.
 Beyond adventure, sailing gives you a sense of freedom.
 A noticeable improvement in communication, motor skills and coordination, self-confidence and other psychosocial benefits can be achieved.

 As an adaptive sailing program, which is an effective occupational therapy intervention, it’s imperative to have staff on board who are well trained in first aid and cardio-pulmonary resuscitation certified.
 It impacts the quality of the programs.
-Sailing is an activity that requires to consider special accommodations of every program participant, especially for people with disabilities.
+Sailing is an activity that requires consideration of special accommodations of every program participant, especially for people with disabilities.
 Based on the boat size, the program hosts have to consider the capsize to create a safer environment.
-The docks and the boats have to equipped with basic necessities including access to wheelchairs, seat belts, and every other mandatory security measure.
+The docks and the boats have to be equipped with basic necessities including access to wheelchairs, seat belts, and every other mandatory security measure.
 The therapeutic intervention of sailing supports physical and psychosocial benefits amongst the participants who are actively involved.